HCL-Hbot/Face_Mesh_Expression/README.md

 # FaceMesh Project

-24/25 EVML studentes Kevin, Jaapjan, William, Enes
+24/25 EVML students Kevin, Jaapjan, William, Enes

 ## Overview
 The FaceMesh Project is a comprehensive system for facial expression recognition, leveraging MediaPipe's FaceMesh solution for accurate facial landmark detection and TensorFlow for machine learning model training and evaluation.